What Happens to Your Body When You Eat Quinoa Every Day

 Awareness of celiac disease and gluten intolerance has become more prevalent.
 For those following a strict gluten-free diet, quinoa has proven to be a good alternative to gluten-containing grains.

-Quinoa seeds contain gluten-free protein with ample amino acids, according to a 2020 paper published in Proceedings.
+Quinoa seeds contain gluten-free protein with ample amino acids.
 Malting the quinoa seeds—a process involving soaking and germination—enhances nutrient absorption.
 The amino acids, simple sugars and fatty acids released during malting move more easily through your intestine when consumed.

 People who do not eat enough iron-rich foods, experience chronic blood loss or routinely do rigorous exercise may have iron deficiencies.
 Iron-deficiency anemia often leads to symptoms like fatigue, paleness, dizziness, brittle nails and weakness.

-It is estimated that 25% of people worldwide have anemia—50% of which occurs from iron deficiency, according to a 2023 entry in StatPearls.
+It is estimated that 25% of people worldwide have anemia—50% of which occurs from iron deficiency.
 Quinoa may help compensate for this nutrient in vegans and vegetarians; dietary sources of iron—like quinoa, leafy greens and red meat—are conducive to building up this essential mineral in the body.

 • Calories: 222

 Quinoa's versatility makes it easy to add to meals, including breakfast.
 You can store a quinoa, oat and chia seed mix in an airtight container for warm and hearty oatmeal.
-Just one serving of our Quinoa & Chia Oatmeal Mix contains 6 grams of fiber to start your day.
-Quinoa is also an excellent filler for stuffed peppers, such as Quinoa-Stuffed Peppers—just prepare quick-cooking quinoa beforehand to speed things up.
+Quinoa is also an excellent filler for stuffed peppers or as a meal-prepped side dish—just prepare quick-cooking quinoa beforehand to speed things up.

 Some other ideas for incorporating quinoa into your diet: